gallarda/mqtt5/README.md

 **MQTTv5 Parser for NGINX JavaScript (njs)**
 ![MQTT Diagram](MQTTdiagram.png)

-NOTE: *You must have an existing NGINX Plus Docker image tagged as `nginxplus` with the njs module installed.*
+NOTE: *You must have an existing NGINX Plus Docker image tagged as `nginxplus` with the njs module installed.
+[Learn how to make one here.](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/#Deploying-NGINX-Plus-with-Docker)*

 *What does this do?*
 ---